niksu/dosarray/USAGE.md

 * `DOSARRAY_LOG_NAME_PREFIX`: Each container log is the same as the container name, which calls for the same container prefix.
 This could be changed to suit your needs.

 * `DOSARRAY_LOG_PATH_PREFIX`: This variable specified the location of all container logs within the physical hosts

-## Using DoSArray
+## Using DoSarray
-An important consideration in DoSArray is to achieve address diversity in order to simulate larger networks in these experiments.
+An important consideration in DoSarray is to achieve address diversity in order to simulate larger networks in these experiments.
 This involves configuring each host in the physical network with the network info of the virtual network by modifying the rules for iptables, routes or for both, by using the -r option.

 ```
 ./dosarray_configure_network [-r] <physical-host-name>